yu-lab-vt/SynQuant/README.md

 ![Tree based detection and segmentation algorithm](img/tree.png)

 # Batch processing
-For processing large amounts of data, consider calling SynQuant core functions from MATLAB.
+For processing large amounts of data, you may wish to write some scripts in ImageJ.
+Another choice is to call SynQuant Java classes directly from MATLAB.
 An example is given [here](https://github.com/freemanwyz/SynQuant_MATLAB_Java).
 Note that this only contains a subset of the features of the Fiji plug-in, and does not provide a GUI.
 For a smaller amount of images, it is better to use the Fiji plug-in.

 You may also try to call SynQuant using the Python-ImageJ interface [PyImageJ](https://github.com/imagej/pyimagej), but we have not tested that yet.